Aynsley Smith, PhD, RN, explains why everyone should embrace life and “respect the brain”

 Embrace life fully, be adventurous and be a risk-taker.
 At the same time, “respect the brain” by protecting yourself and those around you from head hits in sport, military and life.
 I believe effective treatment is on the horizon.

-Aynsley Smith, PhD, RN, is on the Scientific Advisory Board for the International Concussion Society.
-The International Concussion Society sponsored website Concussion.Org is the number one destination for information related to concussion prevention, diagnosis and treatment.
+Aynsley Smith, PhD, RN, is a member of the Scientific Advisory Board for the International Concussion Society.
+Concussion.org, sponsored by ICS, is the No. 1 destination for information related to concussion prevention, diagnosis and treatment.
 Our mission is to serve medical professionals, athletes, administrators, coaches, patients and the public by providing a central repository of accurate and scientifically vetted concussion research.
-Working alongside our world-class Scientific Advisory Board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.
-If you would like to be interviewed for an influencer profile, please fill out this form.
+Working alongside our world-class scientific advisory board, Concussion.org aims to be the most trusted global index on one of the most common, yet least understood, forms of traumatic brain injury.